Raffo24/AirTrafficControl/README.md

 * So use the keyboard shortcut "CTRL + O" to open python script in the Spyder IDE
 * Run it using keybord shortcut "F5"
 * If there aren't troubles, open browser and type on andress bar "localhost:1000"

+Contributing
+---
+* The project is born from an idea of the engineer Bernardini(of the British Interplanetary Society), in collaboration with the professor Alberto Bigazzi of the Scientific High School of Rome "Plinio Seniore", to partecipate to Maker Faire 2019(the European Edition).
+* A foundamental help was given to us by this page of the site Geodose https://www.geodose.com/2019/01/realtime-flight-tracking-pandas-bokeh-python.html , and from the perfect "Dump1090" written by Salvatore Sanfilippo <antirez@gmail.com>

+Credits
+---
+* The entire structure of the project is thinked by Raffaele Ruggeri <raffaele.ruggeri.2000@gmail.com>, that worked from the from the build of the receiver cooling until the database extraction.
+* Instead, the entire visualization software is written by Giulio Zaghis <giulio.zaghis@gmail.com>, that worked on the code to have the best possible use experience.